joshuakessell/AppToCloudAdvisor/replit.md

 - React Query for API calls and server state caching
 - Context API for theme management
 - Step-based navigation state in the Home page component
+- Resource plan storage for visualization and cost simulation

 ### Backend Architecture